Polo4496/ESILV_Linux_Git_Python/TD/TD4.md

 # TD4
 ## Exercise 1: SSH
 1. Create an account on a cloud computing platform (AWS, Azure, Google Cloud, IBM Cloud)<br>
-— You must enter your credit card number, I have no affiliation<br>
+- You must enter your credit card number, I have no affiliation
-— It is free.
+- It is free.
 Delete the account in few month to prevent any fee
 ```
 I have chosen Google Cloud and created a project Linux-Git-Python ESILV
 ```